brahimdev/airracer/README.md

 Air racing is a 3D Android game inspired by Red Bull Air Race.
 It is written in Java using OpenGL.
 The project is created in Android studio IDE.

-For some more information you can check out the [game design document!](docs/AirRacer.pdf) (in Slovene).
+For some additional informations you can check out the [game design document](docs/AirRacer.pdf) (in Slovene).

+Game size: 12.8 MB

 #Requirements